PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 08:32:33
+Last updated: 2024-04-06 08:33:41
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: Get the keys and remove those chains from him, before you make me rue the day I raped your mother.  -  Roose Bolton